 If you have a fitness goal like losing weight or building muscle, this yoyo process is very inefficient.
 It takes time to build momentum around a workout routine.
 When you stop, you lose all the progress you made and then waste so much energy trying to start up again.

 If this sounds like you, you’re not alone.
-Many people who exercise fluctuate between periods of consistently working out, and then losing motivation and getting inconsistent.
+Many people who exercise fluctuate between periods of consistently working out, and then losing motivation.
 You might notice that when you work out consistently, you feel great and wonder how you could ever stop.

 So why do you stop?